StayPirate/HTB-Notes/pages/AD Kerberos Authentication.md

 			  logseq.order-list-type:: number
 			- It is enabled if the entry does not exist. logseq.order-list-type:: number
-		- The application has the `SeTcbPrivilege` privilege (“Act as part of the operating system”).
+		- The application has the `SeTcbPrivilege` privilege *(Act as part of the operating system)*.
 This is true for all the Windows service accounts (Local system, network service and local service).
 		- The application is a service and the `ValidateKdcPacSignature` registry key is set to disable PAC validation (default settings)